Jaimeloeuf/police-man/README.md

 # Police Man
 This is a standalone IAM (Identity and Access Management) microservice, built to easily integrate into your existing backend microservice architecture/solution so you don't have to think about building your own IAM solution, which is tedious and difficult.
 This allows you to be your own standalone identity provider just like using google/facebook/github as identity providers for social logins, except that now you are no longer dependant on other platforms and infrastructure for your user's identity.
-This Backend microservice is API based, designed only for providing Identity and Access management of user accounts over its API.
+This Backend microservice is currently built to use with HTTP API calls, for providing Identity and Access management of user accounts over its API.
-This project is open source and available free of charge to use, but hopefully will be offering a freemium service after first stable major release is out!
+This project is open source and available free of charge to use, but hopefully will be offering a freemium/managed service after first stable major release is out!
 View the current status/progress of the project below in section "Current Progress / News"